pleabargain/EnglishHelpsYourCareer/topic weather.md

 # statements
 - There was a big storm last night.
 - The streets were flooded.
+- There was a lot of wind last night but luckily I didn't lose any trees.
 - The metro stations were flooded.
 - There was a lot of damage to the building.
 - The wind will die down but there will be very heavy rain.